 Outside Nexsen Pruet

 A Cape Cod native, Caitlin is a long-time lover of theater, skiing, and her Dalmatian rescue.
 Although she would still not classify herself as "competitive" in either sport just yet, she also recently discovered how much she enjoys completing either nine rounds of boxing or a quick nine holes of golf.
 Outside of the office, Caitlin currently serves as the Editor of the N.C.
 Appellate Style Manual and Chair of the corresponding subcommittee for the North Carolina Bar Association’s Appellate Rules Committee.
-She also regularly drafts spends her Saturdays drafting wills for first responders, members of the military, and their families as a Wills for Heroes volunteer.
+She also regularly drafts wills for first responders, members of the military, and their families as a Wills for Heroes volunteer.

 - 2021 Legal Elite - "Young Guns," Business North Carolina